 So what did I do?
 NSAIDs are GREAT pain killers, no question.
-As I have had very well controlled pain, and I could find strong evidence to support a benefit to healing from NSAIDs I’ve decided to avoid them whilst the fracture heals – although I appreciate there are alleged other heal benefits from using NSAIDs, my short term goal is to heal my arm.
+As I have had very well controlled pain, and I couldn’t find strong evidence to support a benefit to healing from NSAIDs I’ve decided to avoid them whilst the fracture heals – although I appreciate there are alleged other health benefits from using NSAIDs, but my short term goal was to heal my arm.

-If I had been in a lot of pain, and used everything else available, I’d probably have used NSAIDs, but as it stands, I felt I didn’t need to use them.
+If I had been in a lot of pain, and used everything else available, I’d probably have used NSAIDs to reduce that pain, but as it stands, I had very little pain so felt I didn’t need to use them.

 Again this is not health advice, this is my experience and my thought processes coming to my personal conclusion